Mastermind behind double-decker plane seats unveils vision for first class

 He showcased the new design at the Aircraft Interiors Expo in Hamburg this month.
 It’s the same place where he announced the economy version of the seats last

 Mr Nuńez Vicente’s company started as a college project after too many uncomfortable flights, he explained.
-The founder is 6’2 and has struggled to sleep on cramped airplanes.
+The founder is 6ft 2in and has struggled to sleep on cramped airplanes.

 Speaking to CNN, the innovator said that a handful of big companies are interested in implementing the technology but declined to name them.
 Any further development of the project will happen behind closed doors, he told the outlet.